vlazh/node-hot-loader/README.md

 It based on work of [webpack-dev-middleware](https://github.com/webpack/webpack-dev-middleware) and [webpack/hot/only-dev-server](https://github.com/webpack/webpack).
 Under the hood it uses webpack and babel, so you can use all you need configurations in config files for babel and webpack.

-**Node Hot Loader** by default run the all webpack entries in the same **single process** or in forked process, if you set corresponding option.
+**Node Hot Loader** by default run the all webpack entries in the same **single process** or in forked process, if you set corresponding [option](#Options).

 The most suitable use case for **Node Hot Loader** is hot-reloaded [express](http://expressjs.com/) application.
 Express application can contains API and frontend together, moreover frontend can use own HMR, e.g. [React](https://facebook.github.io/react/) with [React Hot Loader](https://github.com/gaearon/react-hot-loader).
 See how to setup React HMR with Express in [React Hot Loader docs](http://gaearon.github.io/react-hot-loader/getstarted/).
 Thus, both the frontend and the server will be hot-reloadable.

-**Node Hot Loader** also supports webpack config files written on ES2015+ (through babel).
+**Node Hot Loader** also supports webpack config files written on ES2015+/TypeScript (via babel).
-For using ES2015+ in webpack configuration you must provide .babelrc configuration file in project root directory.
+For using ES2015+/TypeScript in webpack configuration you have to provide babel configuration file in project root directory.

 If you have suggestions or you find a bug, please, open an issue or make a PR.

-## System requirements

-Tested with Node.js v7, v8, but must work on previous versions.

 ## Installation